timunie/Ava-ApiTests/website/docs/E_Avalonia_Controls_ItemsControl_ContainerClearing.md

 #### Value
+<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="T_Avalonia_Controls_ContainerClearingEventArgs">ContainerClearingEventArgs</a>)

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="T_Avalonia_Controls_ContainerClearingEventArgs">ContainerClearingEventArgs</a>)This event is raised immediately each time an container is cleared, such as when it falls outside the range of realized items or the corresponding item is removed.
+This event is raised immediately each time an container is cleared, such as when it falls outside the range of realized items or the corresponding item is removed.

 ## See Also